ShadowNet: A Secure and Efficient On-device Model Inference System for Convolutional Neural Networks: ShadowNet

 \subsection{Optimized Implementation}

 In this section, we describe how ShadowNet implements the linear transformation for the convolutional layers.
-Recall from our discussion in Section \ref{sec:transform} that $F$ acts as a mask that protects the weights of the kernels.
-However, the TEE needs access to $\mathrm{Conv}(X,F)$ for restoring $Y$ (Equation \eqref{eq:recover}) -- the extra computation for $\mathrm{Conv}(X,F)$ is an performance overhead.
-This introduces a performance/security trade-off which is tackled in ShadowNet as follows:
+Recall from our discussion in Sec. \ref{sec:transform} that $F$ acts as a mask that protects the weights of the kernels.
+However, the TEE needs access to $\mathrm{Conv}(X,F)$ for restoring $Y$ (Eq. \eqref{eq:recover}) -- the extra computation for $\mathrm{Conv}(X,F)$ is an performance overhead.
+This introduces a performance/security trade-off which is tackled in ShadowNet as follows: \squishlist \item First, we select $r \in \mathbb{R}, r > 1$.
+We refer to $r$ as the \textit{obfuscation ratio} and it is a parameter for tuning the performance/security trade-off.
+We elaborate on this later in this section. \item Select at random $F=[f_1,\cdots,f_{m-n}]$ where $m=\lceil r\cdot n\rceil$.
+Each $f_i$ has the same shape as that of the kernels of $W$. \item Select a set of $n$ random scalars $(\lambda_1,\cdots,\lambda_n)\in \F^n$. \item Compute where $f'_i$s are randomly chosen from $F$.
+Repetitive choice is allowed here as $m-n$ might be smaller than $n$. \item Store an index matrix $C$ where $C[i]=j$ iff $f'_i=f_j$. \item Finally, shuffle $W'$ with a random permutation matrix $P_{\pi}$ for $\pi \in S_m$. \squishend All of the above steps can be pre-computed securely in an offline phase.
+With this transformation, we can easily recover the convolution results with the inverse of the permutation matrix $P_{\pi}$, the index matrix $C$ and the random scalars $(\lambda_1, \ldots, \lambda_n)$.
+Conceptually, the recovery process can be implemented as a pointwise convolution with $n$ filters of shape $(1,1,m)$.